StarRocks/starrocks/docs/deployment/deploy_shared_data.md

 ## Deploy a shared-data StarRocks cluster

 The deployment of a shared-data StarRocks cluster is similar to that of a shared-nothing StarRocks cluster.
-The only difference is the parameters in the configuration files of FE and BE **fe.conf** and **be.conf**.
-This section only lists the FE and BE configuration items you need to add to the configuration files when you deploy a shared-data StarRocks cluster.
-For detailed instructions on deploying a shared-nothing StarRocks cluster, see [Deploy StarRocks](../deployment/deploy_manually.md).
+The only difference is that you need to deploy CNs instead of BEs in a shared-data cluster.
+This section only lists the extra FE and CN configuration items you need to add in the configuration files of FE and CN **fe.conf** and **cn.conf** when you deploy a shared-data StarRocks cluster.
+For detailed instructions on deploying a StarRocks cluster, see [Deploy StarRocks](../deployment/deploy_manually.md).

 ### Configure FE nodes for shared-data StarRocks